 I write about command and leadership a lot so maybe this is a dead horse.
 But it still amazes me how many pilots are content to never make the leap into the captain's chair.
 Maybe we can change that.
 It is the most fulfilling job in aviation.

 Of course I've talked about the five part Eddie series.
-The first three parts are doing well and I am grateful for how well they are doing.
-Part Four is in progress and I hope to have it our late 2017.
-Part Five is scheduled for when I eventually retire.
+The first four parts are doing well and I am grateful for how well they are doing.
+Part Five is in progress and I hope to have it out in 2019.

 There are always more case studies to do.
 For some of these I am waiting on accident reports, for others it is just finding the time: